TheRiverL2/Papers/paper.md

 ### Stream
 The normal blockchain is using transaction to store data, and read by others.
 But the River is using stream to transfer data.

+## Plan to let the River have
+- Real time stream
+- bidirectional transmission stream
+- EVM or RVM to generate real time stream
+- interact with Algorand

 ## Future plan
 There will be a blueprint for River network.
 And we will build the River network with the blueprint.
 When the River network is online, We will release a white paper for the River network.